PixelsCamp/talks/2019/how-to-defeat-imposter-syndrome-confessions-of-a-developer_matteo-bruno.md

-Confessions of a developer: how to defeat imposter syndrome?
+How to defeat imposter syndrome: confessions of a developer
 =================================================

 * Speaker   : **Matteo Bruno**